Japan–Malaysia relations: Economic relations

 Total trade between Malaysia and Japan in 2011 was at RM145.3 billion with RM80 billion contributed by exports from Malaysia to Japan, while imports from Japan amounted to RM65.3 billion.
 There are about 1,400 Japanese companies operating in Malaysia, creating more than 11,000 job opportunities.

 Japan has increased its import of liquefied natural gas to about 34%.
 Before 2007, the bilateral rate between both countries were at a deficit.
 In the halal industry, halal certification endorsement by the Malaysian government has allowed Malaysian companies in the halal food industry to compete well in the Japanese market.
 The building of a halal park in Japan is also considered.

 In 2016, around 413,000 Japanese tourists visited Malaysia, while 394,000 Malaysian tourists visited Japan.
 Until 2017, there were around 1,500 Japanese companies operating in Malaysia.
 To encourage more Japanese companies to invest in Malaysia, Sumitomo Mitsui Banking Corporation (SIMBC) signed a memorandum of understanding (MoU) with Malaysian Investment Development Authority (MIDA) and InvestKL.
 On 5 May 2017, both countries concluded a currency swap arrangement of up to US$3 billion through Bank of Japan (BOJ) and Bank Negara Malaysia (BNM) to contribute to financial market stability and strengthen ties between both nations.

 Official visits

 The Japanese and Malaysian governments have visited each other on multiple occasions.
 Notable visits include the Yang Di-Pertuan Agong (King) of Malaysia visiting Japan in 2005 while in 2006, the Emperor and Empress of Japan visited Malaysia.
 Both Japan and Malaysia are members of East Asia Summit, Asia-Pacific Economic Cooperation, ASEAN+3 and World Trade Organization.

 Security relations

-In September 2016, the Japanese government through its Prime Minister Shinzō Abe provided Malaysia free patrol boats following similar agreements with the Philippines and Vietnam.
-The military vessels, which were previously used by the Japan Coast Guard, were handed to Malaysia to counter Chinese military activities in the waters of Malaysia.
+In September 2016, the Japanese government, through Prime Minister Shinzō Abe, provided Malaysia free patrol boats following similar agreements with the Philippines and Vietnam.
+The military vessels, which were previously used by the Japan Coast Guard, were given to Malaysia to counter Chinese military activities in the waters of Malaysia.
 In May 2017, Japan sought to give their P-3C patrol planes to Malaysia.

+Education relations

+In March 2023, University of Tsukuba announced the establishment of a new international campus in Malaysia, becoming the first Japanese public university to set up a campus outside of Japan.

+Transport links

+Malaysia Airlines, AirAsia X, Batik Air Malaysia, Japan Airlines and All Nippon Airways all offer direct flights between Malaysia and Japan.